thiramma/javascript-snippets/README.md

 POPUP Message using Event
 Displays a simple message "Welcome!!!" on your demo webpage and when the user hovers over the message, a popup should be displayed with a message "Welcome to my WebPage!!!".

+Countdown Timer
+Displays countdown timer in an element.